How to Configure Allowance Rules

 • Name: Descriptive name (e.g., "Travel Allowance", "Height Work Premium")

-• Type: Select the allowance type (Hourly, Daily, Per Timesheet, Fixed, Distance-Based, or Percentage)
+• Type: Select the allowance type (Hourly, Daily, Per Timesheet, Weekly, or Fortnightly)

 • Value: The amount or rate for the allowance